-There are 2 options for puffer jackets that a thru-hiker can purchase, down and synthetic fiber.
-Down has more compressibility and is lighter in overall weight for similar warmth.
-Where a synthetic insulated jacket handles moisture and maintains warmth regardless of moisture levels.
+There are two options for puffer jackets that a thru-hiker can purchase: a standard down and a synthetic down jacket.
+Down has more compressibility and is lighter in overall weight for similar warmth, whereas a synthetic insulated jacket handles moisture and maintains warmth regardless of moisture levels.

 Down vs. Synthetic Jackets for Backpacking

-This battle is nearly as old as time, the largest part is firmly entrenched in down as being the best choice for backpacking typically due to being the lightest jacket.
+This battle is nearly as old as time; the largest part is firmly entrenched in down as the best choice for backpacking, typically due to being the lightest jacket.

 There are good reasons for this, and there is a place specifically where synthetic wins out every time, which is wet conditions.

-Down has long been one of the best options for warmth and for lower weight, but it does come with some significant downsides due to being natural, an example is this nice new release is the Goose Down Jacket by Zpacks.
+Down has long been one of the best options for warmth and for lower weight, but it does come with some significant downsides due to being natural.
+An example is below with the Goose Down Jacket by Zpacks.

-Down is very compressible and packs down to a small size which makes it easy for thru-hikers to fit into their backpack.
+Down is very compressible and packs down to a small size, making it easy for thru-hikers to fit into their backpack.

-Down jackets are also typically lighter than synthetic jackets of the same warmth rating, making them more comfortable on the trail as well as easier to carry when not worn.
+Down jackets are also typically lighter than synthetic jackets of the same warmth rating, making them more comfortable on the trail and easier to carry when not worn.

-Down jackets are also typically more expensive than synthetic options, but they can last a very long time when taken care of properly and this makes the cost per wear cheaper in the end.
+Down jackets are also typically more expensive than synthetic options, but they can last a very long time when taken care of properly, making the cost per wear cheaper.

-The biggest reason why people choose down is due to it being warmer for its weight over synthetics which make them great choices for cold conditions or low exertion activities.
+The biggest reason people choose down is that it is warmer for its weight over synthetics, which makes them excellent choices for cold conditions or low-exertion activities.

-Down can have issues though with loft failing over time as they pick up bodily oils from being worn which reduces their insulation.
+Down can have issues, though with jacket loft failing over time as they pick up bodily oils from being worn, which reduces their insulation.

-This is why it’s important to wash your down jacket regularly with a special cleaner or cold water and if you want the best performance, drying them in a dryer on no or low heat can help restore some of that lost loft.
+This is why it’s essential to wash your down jacket regularly with a special cleaner or cold water, and if you want the best performance, drying them in a dryer on no or low heat can help restore some of that lost loft.

-The biggest reason to choose a synthetic puffer jacket is that it can handle moisture really well and still retain its warmth, an example of APEX synthetic fabrics is the Enlightened Equipment Torrid Apex.
+The biggest reason to choose a synthetic puffer jacket is that it can handle moisture well and retain warmth.
+An example of APEX synthetic fabric is shown below: the Enlightened Equipment Torrid Pullover.

-This makes synthetic choices much better for wet conditions instead of a down jacket, with the risk being both cold and wet are high as well as the difficulty with drying out properly which can lead to mold and mildew.
+This makes synthetic choices much better for wet conditions than a down jacket when the risk of being both cold and wet is high, as well as the difficulty with drying out properly, which can lead to mold and mildew.

-A synthetic jacket is also typically less expensive which can make them a better choice for those on a budget or looking for their first puffer jacket as you won’t have to worry quite as much about taking care of it down the road.
+A synthetic jacket like either the Patagonia Micro Puff or Nano Puff is also typically less expensive, which can make them a better choice for those on a budget or looking for their first puffer jacket as you won’t have to worry quite as much about taking care of it down the road.

 Synthetic jackets are not compressible at all, meaning that it will take up a good amount of space in your backpack and fill it up more easily than down.

-These jackets are typically heavier as well, but they pack into their own pocket which makes them easier to clip onto the outside of a pack rather than having additional straps like with down options.
+These jackets are typically heavier as well, but they pack into their own pocket, making them easier to clip onto the outside of a pack rather than having additional straps like down options.

-For me, as long as you take good care of down gear it will last far longer, decades really, longer than a synthetic.
-Synthetics break down over time as they are compressed and the insulation breaks down.
+For me, as long as you take good care of down gear, it will last far longer, decades, than a synthetic.
+Synthetics break down over time as they are compressed, and the insulation breaks down.

-Since a thru-hike is going to be less than six months on average, the down jacket makes far more sense overall.
+Since a thru-hike will be less than six months on average, the down jacket makes far more sense overall.
 There are a few reasons why someone may decide to instead focus on synthetic insulation.

 Let’s go over some of the reasons why you focus on synthetic insulation: